davidliuk/blog/src/education/ms/5600/ray-tracing.md

 Better marching for SDF: Sphere-Marching

-Paralell 是 edge case
+Parallel 是 edge case

-## raycasting
+## Ray Casting

 Creating a line that passes through the viewing frustum and travels from the eye to some endpoint on a slice of the frustum (e.g. the far clip plane)

-The line’s endpoint is determined by the pixel on our screen from which we want to raycast
+The line’s endpoint is determined by the pixel on our screen from which we want to ray cast

 Find their intersections with geometry in the scene